eaudeweb/visual.regresso/README.md

 (sudo) npm link
 ```

-In your project, copy `visual.regresso.starterkit` to `visual.regresso` and rename all `.example` files.
+Copy the folder `visual.regresso.starterkit` into your project, rename it as preferred and navigate into it.

-Copy `config.example.yml` to `config.yml` and customize if necessary.
+Copy `config.example.yml` to `config.yml` and customize as necessary.

 # Usage